 While a great workplace experience can offer tons of different benefits, the following three are vital for pretty much every organization out there.

 Clearly, everyone wants to work for a company that cares about the workplace experience.

 That’s why companies are including more and more components of workplace experience as part of their employee value proposition.

 Again, going back to flexibility, LinkedIn data suggests that employees are 2.1 times more likely to recommend working for a company that satisfies their need for time and location flexibility.

 Besides workplace experience, this also affects hiring strategies and budgets since recommendations and referrals are a much easier and cheaper way to fill positions.

 Low employee productivity, engagement, and retention are natural consequences of a poor workplace experience.

 You likely won’t be too motivated to work at a company that doesn’t offer a comfortable place to get your work done (physical component), easy access to the tools you need (digital component), or has a poor culture (workforce component).

-In contrast, excelling in workplace experience is a great way to ensure people are more engaged at work and reduce turnover.
 This also benefits your clients, as employee experiences directly affect client experiences.